 In Dec.
 2013, Madagascar held its presidential and parliamentary elections.
 The presidential elections were a run-off between the top two candidates of an earlier round, Jean Louis Robinson and Hery Rajaonarimampianina.
 Rajaonarimampianina won the runoff, receiving 54% of the vote.

 Rajaonarimampianina took office on Jan.
 25, 2014.
 He previously served as Minister of Finance.
 He has been the CEO of Air Madagascar since 2011.
-In April, President Hery Rajaonarimampianina named Roger Kolo prime minister and Jean Razafindravonona finance and budget minister.
+In April 2014, President Rajaonarimampianina named Roger Kolo prime minister.
+However, less than a year later, Kolo and his cabinet resigned over criticism of its poor handling of frequent power outages.
+In Jan.
+2015, Rajaonarimampianina appointed air commodore Jean Ravelonarivo prime minister.

 More on Madagascar from Fact Monster: